sjstretton/screwed/02-ProgressAndProblems.md

 **Case Study: Environmental Taxes in Scandinavia, Switzerland and the UK**

 Three European countries show that a carbon tax can work exactly as planned.
 Sweden, Switzerland and the UK all have a carbon tax.
-Sweden was one of the first to introduce its carbon tax and the per capita $CO_2$ emissions of Sweden are now amongst the lowest in Europe.
+Sweden was one of the first to introduce its carbon tax and the per capita $CO_2​$ emissions of Sweden are now amongst the lowest in Europe.
 Similarly, Switzerland has also introduced such a tax.
 The UK introduced its carbon price floor more recently, and it has seen a large fall in emissions.
 Most notably, we have seen a drop in the use of coal in electricity generation.
 Other environmental taxes include charges for plastic bags.

 # Plan of the Book

 The Prelude asks what we would do if we faced a perfect storm.

-Chapter 1 took us on a tour of the revolutions of history: ecomomics, politics and technology. to bring us to the challenges of the present day's challenges in the context of the past.
+Chapter 1 took us on a tour of the revolutions of history: economics, politics and technology. to bring us to the challenges of the present day's challenges in the context of the past.

 This Chapter (2) has given you an overview of the arguments of the book.

-Chapter 3 takes the reader on a tour of desert islands to illustrate simple ideas of economcis in this book.
+Chapter 3 takes the reader on a tour of desert islands to illustrate simple ideas of economics in this book.

 Chapter 4 builds a conceptual model of collective action, vital for the biggest problems facing us.

 Chapter 5 considers tax in principle.  *Beneficial, fair,* and *practical* are three general categories which provide us with a framework for assessing any tax or system of taxation.
 Chapter 6 considers tax in practice.
 We look in detail at tax avoidance.

-Chapter 7 with Inequality, wshich is driven not only by differences in merit but also by tax evasion and avoidance, and by unfair processes of asset price appreciation.
+Chapter 7 with Inequality, which is driven not only by differences in merit but also by tax evasion and avoidance, and by unfair processes of asset price appreciation.
 Chapters 8 deals with Welfare and Work.

 Chapter 9 considers the corporation tax system.
+Chapter 11 considers the financial system.

 Chapter 10 looks at land and housing is increasingly unaffordable in many cities.
-Chapter 11 considers the financial system

 Chapter 12 deals eith Climate change and other environmental issues, which  threaten the future of our living planet.